ianmwariri/triangleTracker/README.md

 cd triangleTracker
 atom .
 OR code .

+#KNOWN BUGS
+  -The system fails to show the intended background image when the github website is deployed, therefore, I have incorporated a background-color as my Website Background.

  ##BEHAVIOUR DRIVEN DEVELOPMENT (BDD)

 The program should return the following when the user keys in a non-digit:
       Input Example: 'ghzjaj'
       Output Example: 'Invalid Input!'